 - Raw diets aren't digestible.

 And on and on.
 If I only listened to people who told me the above “facts” aka MYTHS about raw feeding, I would think people who fed raw were nuts too!

 F.E.A.R. = False Evidence Appearing Real

-Some people in the pet food industry and the veterinarian community are spreading F.E.A.R. to keep dog parents dependent on their kibble.
+Some people in the pet food industry are spreading F.E.A.R. to keep dog parents dependent on their kibble.
 We see this in many industries, and we know that it's all about money.
 The fashion industry has made women paranoid about our weight; the beauty industry encourages us to spend too much money on a moisturizer; the fitness industry takes full advantage of our need to set resolutions each year.
 It's business, and that's what we as dog parents are learning.